Skip to content

 Venous disease: when the circulatory system is affected

-Chronic venous disease and hemorrhoid affect a large number of people.
+Chronic venous disease (CVD) and hemorrhoidal disease affect a large number of people.
 While these diseases manifest in different ways, they are caused by the same issue: inflammation of the veins.

-Venous disease most often begins with discomfort in the legs, progressing gradually to varicose veins, edema, skin hyperpigmentation (discoloration), and ulcers in advanced stages.
+CVD most often begins with discomfort in the legs, progressing gradually to varicose veins, edema, skin hyperpigmentation (discoloration), and ulcers in advanced stages.
 It is sometimes complicated by superficial or deep or vein thrombosis (DVT), which is when a clot forms in a blood vessel and obstructs it.
+CVD is associated with a 4% global annual progression rate, and 22% of early-stage patients developed a venous leg ulcer within 6 years1,2.

 Did you know?